Nintendo-user96/Monika/README.md

 *To make sure she doesn't say the same thing over and over she self-awareness when she replies to you.(and certain chatbots)*

  4. Allow Conversations Between Bots:
 *Yes.
-If make a channel with Sayori, Natsuki, Yuri, and eventually Ive(Cannon name base of my researched). for those of you think that Meiji is it real Cannon name.
-I don't blame you, I thought that was his Cannon name too, until I looked it up.*
+If make a channel with Sayori, Natsuki, Yuri, and eventually MC*

 *She can't talk to others chatbot for now.(Unless you guys want me to but only characters from the DDLC's fan mods but I am thinking about it, just say the name)*